Pottery is molded clay that’s heated in a kiln to remove water and harden it. It is then glazed to add color, protection and aesthetic enhancement.

 Pottery clay is a kind of ceramic clay that can be formed into a variety of shapes.
 It combines natural minerals, usually kaolin, feldspar, and quartz.
 It is very flexible, has a low shrinkage rate, and can be used to create a wide range of pottery pieces.
 This clay is available in many different types, and you can find it at most pottery supply stores.

-To work with clay, you need an underglazes and pottery tools.
+To work with clay, you need underglazes and pottery tools.
 A good starter set is a kit that includes basic tools for cutting, shaping, and smoothing the clay.
 This 14-piece pottery tool set from Blisstime includes wooden modeling tools that fit well in your hands, even when they are wet or covered with clay.
 It also comes with a canvas zippered case that keeps the tools in place when you are not using them.

 Another important tool is a loop tool, which can be used to trim your pottery.
 This will remove any excess clay from the base of your pot, and it will make your pottery look more professional.
 You can also use a soft rubber rib tool to smooth any marks and lines that were made by the trimming tools.
-You can find these tools in most pottery supplies stores.
+You can find these tools in most pottery supply stores.
 You can also order them online, but they tend to be more expensive than purchasing them in a store.